evoingram/blogsamples/README.md

 # blogsamples
 This is all code discussed in the blog, sorted by lesson name.

-Next up is winhttprequest and JSON, using Wunderlist as an example.
+Next up is winhttprequest and JSON, using OneNote as an example.

 Basics: